guettli/deadends-of-it/README.md

 > 100% free software - ready to use for every kind of network
 > complety compatible to microsoft-windows-clients

 My dentist has the same needs.
 An architecture office, too.
 Charitable institutions for the care of neglected orphans....
-The headquarter of the Worldwide Evil Hedge Fond ... all have the for reliable servers, desktops and thin clients.
-Everybody should have its own Linux distribution?
+The headquarter of the Worldwide Evil Hedge Fond ... all have the need for reliable servers, desktops and thin clients.

 So why a new **distribution**?
+Everybody should have his custom linux distribution?
+This makes no sense.

 Why not support an existing Linux distribution and provide some additional applications on top?

 Same for [Debian Med](https://en.wikipedia.org/wiki/Debian_Pure_Blend#Debian-Med)